mrcybercat/internship-entry-assessment/programming-test.md

   }
 }
 ```
-This solutions is an attempt to optimize for LOCs using Java and is 3 lines off Python solution
+This solutions is an attempt to optimize for LOCs using Java and is 3 lines off Python solution.
+It arguably deviates from
+the specification, since in order to run correctly user needs to define an empty string as a command line argument, other
+wise array out of bounds exception would be thrown.
 ```java
 import java.util.Random;
 class Main {